MasoniteFramework/docs/internal_server_error.md

 Get().route('/dashboard/@id:int', 'Controller@show')
 ```

 This will match all integers but not strings.
-So for example will match `/dashboard/10283` and not `/dashboard/joseph`
+So for example it will match `/dashboard/10283` and not `/dashboard/joseph`

-If we want to match all strings but not integers we can pass .
+If we want to match all strings but not integers we can pass:

 ```python
 Get().route('/dashboard/@id:string', 'Controller@show')